View artworks by Tjawina Porter Nampitjinpa

 LANGUAGE: Ngaatjatjarra and Pintupi/Luritja.

-Tjawina is a half sister to Nyurapayia Nampitjinpa (also an acclaimed artist), aka “Mrs Bennett” / “Mrs B”.
+Tjawina was half sister to Nyurapayia Nampitjinpa (also an acclaimed artist), aka “Mrs Bennett” / “Mrs B”.
 Tjawina was a ‘bush baby’ – she grew up ‘in the bush’ with her family.
 When her younger brother passed away her family decided to move to the then newly established government settlement of Papunya.
-Tjawina is now a widow and has returned to live in her country with family members including her sister Esther Giles Nampitjinpa who is also an artist.
+When Tjawina was widowed she returned to live in her country with family members including her sister Esther Giles Nampitjinpa who was also an artist.